The Link (album)

-The Link is the second album released by the French metal band Gojira.
+The Link is the second studio album by French heavy metal band Gojira.
 A remastered edition of the album was released in 2005 by the band's former label, Listenable Records.
 The track "Indians" was released as a single.

 In late September 2012, Listenable Records released the album in vinyl format, a strictly limited edition of 250 copies, available in two colors – black and red.

 Track listing

 Personnel

 Album personnel adapted from the CD liner notes of the 2005 re-release.